DBO-Time-Breaker/dbotb-ccbd-guide/README.md

 ### Getting Started

 -   Clone this repo
--   Update logo and thumbnails in `images/website`
+-   Update logo and thumbnail in `images/website`
+-   Update header information with server branding
 -   Make sure the ccbd information matches with your own server
 -   Deploy to Netlify